Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 Lazy linked, loading other classes can be done after Initiailzation.
 It will run with no error when link a Error Class which not used.

 ## Initialization

+Initialization involves executing the initialization method of the class or interface (known as <clinit>).
+This can include calling the class's constructor, executing the static block, and assigning values to all the static variables.
+This is the final stage of class loading.

 *Initialization* of a class or interface consists of executing its class or interface initialization method.